-Learn where food comes from, feed a goat, pet a rabbit, or hang out with frogs!
-We’ve found farm experiences in and around Singapore for a day in the countryside with the kids.
+Feed a goat, pet a rabbit, or hang out with frogs!
+We’ve found the best farm experiences in and around Singapore for a day in the countryside with the kids.

 1. Gallop Kranji Farm Resort